GrimezSec/Container-Security/README.md

 Container security refers to measures and practices taken with the goal of ensuring the safety and integrity of containers.
 Container security comprises everything from the applications inside the containers to the infrastructure they run on.
 Base image security and quality are critical to ensure that any derivative images come from a trusted source.
 Build security in your container pipeline by gathering trusted images, managing access with the use of a private registry, integrating security testing and automating deployment, and continuously defending your infrastructure.
 Container hardening is the process of using container scanning tools to detect possible vulnerabilities and addressing them to minimize the risk of attack.

- Robust container security reduces the risk of deploying a container that contains a security flaw or malicious code into a production environme
+ Robust container security reduces the risk of deploying a container that contains a security flaw or malicious code into a production environment

 ## Container Security Standarts
 1. CIS Docker Benchmark: Developed by the Center for Internet Security (CIS), this benchmark provides a comprehensive set of guidelines for securing Docker containers.
 It covers areas like container runtime, Docker daemon configuration, image security, container networking, and logging.